babel/website/docs/types.md

 #### Immutable

-A cover of immutable AST nodes.
+A cover of immutable objects and JSX elements.
+An object is [immutable](https://tc39.es/ecma262/#immutable-prototype-exotic-object) if no other properties can be defined once created.
 ```javascript
 t.isImmutable(node);
 ```